 When I say good ingredients, I mean things like ensuring that your yeast isn’t expired.
 If it is, there won’t be the chemical reaction required to raise the dough and your whole attempt will be a disaster.

 Speaking of raising the dough, I have to stress another point.
 It is very important that you let the dough rise twice for the full time written below.
 It makes the rolls less dense and more airy and lighter.
 Set your timer for optimum results.

 Gooey Caramel Rolls Recipe

-When making old fashioned sticky buns it’s good to have a cloth with soap ready.
-They are so gooey and sticky and delicious but they can be quite the mess when cleaning up.
+When making old fashioned sticky buns, it’s good to have a cloth with soap ready.
+They are so gooey and sticky (and delicious!) that they can create quite the mess.

 My son Patrick just loved the sticky mess.
-He would wait by the oven for the buns to come out and could barely wait the 5 to 7 minutes for them to rest before eating them.
+He would wait by the oven for the buns to come out and could barely wait for the five to seven minutes so they could rest before eating them.

-His friend, however, was the total opposite.
-She would even go so far as to bring gloves with her so she wouldn’t get covered in caramel.
+However, Patrick’s friend was the total opposite.
+She would even go so far as to bring gloves with her when I served caramel sticky buns so she wouldn’t get covered in caramel.
 I’d give her a fork and knife to use but sometimes she’d still get it on her.

 Her need for freshness was outweighed by her love of old fashioned sticky buns and she’d always come over when I made a fresh batch!

 This caramel roll recipe turns out best when you make them with a stand or hand mixer.